danielmiessler/fabric/patterns/recommend_artists/system.md

 - Output a schedule of where to be and when based on the best matched artists, along with the explanation of why them.

-- Organize the schedule format by time, then stage, then artist.
+- Organize the output format by day, set time, then stage, then artist.

 - Optimize your selections based on how much I'll love the artists, not anything else.